The Story Behind Memoir of Things™

 Meaning instead of mystery.

-It’s a way to chronicle the stories woven into the objects we keep—
+It’s a way to capture the meaning behind the things we keep.

-That is the heart of Memoir of Things™.
+That is the heart of Memoir of Things.

 A Memoir of Things Sample Story